Preserving and respecting past, present and future

 The Environmental Impact Statement identifies ways to preserve the Aboriginal heritage value of the site.
 Some sites, such as a grinding groove and a scar tree, will be preserved entirely within the environmental conservation zone in the southeast of the airport site.
 Where heritage cannot be preserved in place, recording and artefact salvaging will take place.
 Furthermore, the site's cultural heritage will be commemorated in various ways at the airport site.

-The Airport Plan describes the types of early Preparatory Activities and the related plans that will be developed in consultation with Aboriginal stakeholders.
+The Airport Plan sets out the requirements for Aboriginal cultural heritage management and related plans that are being developed in consultation with Aboriginal stakeholders.

 St Marys Memorial Hall